Ian Samwell: Career

-They signed a recording contract with EMI's Columbia Records and Samwell wrote "Move It", which was inspired by Chuck Berry.
-The song was initially intended as the B-side of their debut single "Schoolboy Crush", but Jack Good ensured that it became the A-side of their release.
-The song reached #2 in the UK Singles Chart and is generally accepted as the first rock and roll song to originate from the United Kingdom.
+They received a booking in Ripley and an audition with record producer Norrie Paramor and subsequently signed a recording contract with EMI's Columbia Records and Samwell wrote "Move It", which he stated was musically inspired by Chuck Berry.
+Paramor recorded the track with Drifters members Samwell and Terry Smart on drums and using session musicians Ernie Shear and Frank Clarke.

+The song was initially intended as the B-side of their debut single, with the A-side being a cover of American artist Bobby Helms "Schoolboy Crush", but TV producer Jack Good ensured that it be Move It that be played on his television program Oh Boy!, on the back of this the disc was flipped and hence "Move It" became the A-side of their release and Schoolboy Crush" the B-side, The song reached No. 2 in the UK singles chart and is generally accepted as the first rock and roll song to originate from the United Kingdom.

 Samwell played rhythm guitar on "Move It", but was edged out of the band when Hank Marvin and Jet Harris joined.
 He was then offered a songwriting contract and wrote Richard's second hit single, "High Class Baby", and several other early songs for Richard, such as "Dynamite".

-In 1959, he wrote "Say You Love Me Too", which was recorded by The Isley Brothers and thus became the first song by a British songwriter to be recorded by an American R&B act.
+In 1959, he wrote "Say You Love Me Too", which was recorded by the Isley Brothers and thus became the first song by a British songwriter to be recorded by an American R&B act.

 In the summer of 1961, Samwell hosted some lunchtime record dance sessions at the Lyceum Ballroom in London, using his own collection of R&B and country rock records.
 Then in August, he was appointed first resident DJ on Sunday and Tuesday sessions, playing in front of a fast-growing audience of a couple of thousand, mainly made up of fans of the new, mod scene.
 Later, music historian Dave Godin stated that: "In some ways, the Lyceum was the first place that could merit the name discothèque".
 He was also a Disc Jockey at The Orchid Ballroom Purley, after the Lyceum.

 He went on to work with other artists, as a staff producer at Warner Bros.
 Records in London.
 Samwell discovered the band America and produced their first album, America in 1972.
 Samwell is also credited with persuading their guitarist Dewey Bunnell to change the name of "Desert Song" to "A Horse with No Name", which became an international chart success.
-In 1974, Samwell produced the first of three albums he worked on with Hummingbird whose line-up included Bobby Tench and other former members of The second Jeff Beck Group.
+In 1974, Samwell produced the first of three albums he worked on with Hummingbird whose line-up included Bobby Tench and other former members of the Jeff Beck Group.

 Death

-Samwell underwent a heart transplant in the 1990s and died in Sacramento, California on 13 March 2003, aged sixty-six.
-Shortly before his death, he had been active in the Sacramento, California music scene, working closely with several local acts.
+Samwell underwent a heart transplant in the 1990s and died in Sacramento, California on 13 March 2003, aged 66.
+Shortly before his death, he had been active in the Sacramento, California, music scene, working closely with several local acts.
+The Beer Dawgs album, Blonde on the Bayou, was his last production.
 His sons, Ralph Lewis Samwell and Tyson Haynes, both live in London.